andersx/boss-representation/README.md

 # boss-representation
-Bags of spatial spectra (BOSS); a continuous, differentiably two- and three-body ML representation for molecules
+Bags of spatial spectra (BOSS); a continuous, differentiable two- and three-body ML representation for molecules